 Christine Doreian Michaels

 Christine Doreian Michaels came to Pittsburgh from England in 1971 and joined the Squirrel Hill Poetry Workshop in February 1984.
-A retired psychologist, she lives in Regent Square, Pittsburgh.
+A retired psychologist, she lives in Oakland, Pittsburgh.
 She was a member and word-weaver for Tea Time Ladies, a poetry performance group, in the 1990s.
 More recent publications can be found in Fission of Form and Labyrinth Pathways 2009, and a review in OUT.
 Earlier works can be found in Only the Sea Keeps: Poetry of the Tsunami; Along These Rivers; Voices from the Attic, volume XIII; The Exchange; No Choice but to Trust; Pittsburgh and Tri-State Area Poets; Taproots, Songs for the Living and the Pittsburgh Post Gazette.

 He massages me till I rise and fall,